What does 2/5 Stars Mean? (a.k.a How I Decide My Rating Criteria)

 My Rating Criteria

-- If the elements of that category are met or exceeded, then the full point is awarded
+- If the elements of that category are met or exceed expectations, then the full point is awarded

-- A half point is given when some elements work, but there are a few issues
+- A half point is awarded when parts of the element work, but there are some issues

-- If that element is bad, no star is awarded
+- If that element is bad, zero points are awarded

 Element 1: Plot & Script

-If the film is based off a book, does it do the book justice?
-How well written is the script?
+If the film is based on a book, does it do the book justice?
+How well-written is the script?
 Does it keep me engaged or is it so cheesy that I should bring out the wine?
 Is the plot interesting and new – or just a rehash of stereotypes and cliches?

-A full star will note a film with a great storyline, one that keeps the viewer engaged waiting to see what comes next.
+A full star will be granted to a film with a great storyline, one that keeps the viewer engaged and on edge awaiting what comes next.